-BUSINESS APPLICATIONS PERFORMANCE CO (BAPCo®) DRPORATION ^ LICENSE AGREEMENT FOR BAPCo CROSSMARI KTM PRODUCT ARE") INCLUDES AN EXECUTABLE BAPCO CROSSMARK TM BENCHMARK PROGR PARTY LICENSORS (THE "APPLICATION VENDORS") FOR USE ONLY IN CONNECT MENT.
-READ THE TERMS AND CONDITION ND INSTALL OR USE THE SOFTW ns of this License Agreement (this "Agreement") carefully before cli are.
-CKING TO ACCEPT AND AGREE TO THE TERMS OF THIS AGREEMENT e individual accepting this Agreement on behalf of USER represents and warrants to L· and that USER has entered into ar as follows: a agreement with BAPCo or an authorized BAPCo reseller for purchase of the licens e hereunder, specifying USER's authorized License Level, summarized License Level Publication Rights CrossMark TM Free BAPCo will inform USER of Benchmark Results submitted by the Software directly to BAPCo automatically.
+BUSINESS APPLICATIONS PERFORMANCE CO (BAPCo®) DRPORATION ^ LICENSE AGREEMENT FOR BAPCo CROSSMARI KTM PRODUCT HIS SOFTWARE (THE "SOFTWA OFTWARE PROVIDED BY THIRD OMPLIANCE WITH THIS AGREEN ARE") INCLUDES AN EXECUTABLE BAPCO CROSSMARK TM BENCHMARK PROGR PARTY LICENSORS (THE "APPLICATION VENDORS") FOR USE ONLY IN CONNECT MENT.
+AM, ACCOMPANYING DOCUMENTATION, AND FRUNED APPLICATION ION WITH EXECUTION OF THE BAPCO CROSSMARK PROGRAM IN READ THE TERMS AND CONDITION ND INSTALL OR USE THE SOFTW ns of this License Agreement (this "Agreement") carefully before cli are.
+CKING TO ACCEPT AND AGREE TO THE TERMS OF THIS AGREEMENT 1.
+Authorized Acceptance .
+Th e individual accepting this Agreement on behalf of USER represents and warrants to o BAPCo that he or she is duly authorized to do so on behalf of USER, L· ind that USER has entered into ar as follows: a agreement with BAPCo or an authorized BAPCo reseller for purchase of the licens e hereunder, specifying USER's authorized License Level, summarized License Level Publication Rights CrossMark TM Free BAPCo will inform USER of Benchmark Results submitted by the Software directly to BAPCo automatically.
 BAPCo retains all publication rights.
-CrossMark TM Pro The Software will yield the BenchMark Results directly and privately to USER.
+CrossMark [TM] Pro The Software will yield the BenchMark Results directly and privately to USER.
 The Software will not transmit the Benchmark Results to BAPCo; nevertheless BAPCo retains exclusive ownership of and copyright to the Benchmark Results. - CrossMark TM Publish The Software will yield the BenchMark Results directly and privately to USER.
 USER receives the right to publish Benchmark Results, subject to compliance with the Benchmarking Rules described below.
-Note: CrossMark Software acq 2 BAPCo Intellectual Property uired under a CrossMark Free or CrossMark Pro license will operate property only on g. platforms supported by the platform on which it is downloaded. ncluded in the Software are tradem ademarks and rights to trade names which include the mark "BAPCo" or "CrossMar narks of the applicable Application Vendors. imited license granted herein and the rights of the Application Vendors in the prune 'Benchmark Results'), whether by USER or any third party, are the intellectual prop ~ Accept Cancel
+Note: CrossMark Software acq 2 BAPCo Intellectual Property uired under a CrossMark Free or CrossMark Pro license will operate property only on g. platforms supported by the platform on which it is downloaded. (a) BAPCo owns all tr included in the Software are traden ademarks and rights to trade names which include the mark "BAPCo" or "CrossMar narks of the applicable Application Vendors. $\mathbf{k}^{\prime\prime}$ All other brand and product names of pruned application software (b) Subject only to the esults generated by executing it (' imited license granted herein and the rights of the Application Vendors in the prune 'Benchmark Results'), whether by USER or any third party, are the intellectual prop ed application software, the Software and all performance measurement entry of BAPCo, to and of which BAPCo retains the sole and exclusive ~ Accept Cancel